|

 In "Mary French," Dos Passos draws a definitive line between his feelings on capitalism and socialism, as well as the rich and the poor.
 The parallel lives of Eveline Johnson and Mary French reveal Dos Passos's distinct attitudes in regards to the upper and lower classes of society.

 As a member of high society, Eveline Johnson exemplifies Dos Passos's attitudes of the rich.
-These attitudes begin to take shape as Mary French e ....
+These attitudes begin to take s ....

 |